de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 --path <path>
 	Custom path the service should be used, `/aip-validate` by default

+-v, --verify
+    This flags enables the signature verification which is being executed by the [SignatureVerifierModule].
+    Omitting this flag will only execute the syntax validation.

 -d, --debug
     Flag to enable debug output for a better analysis of the validator behaviour.